OData/v3ProtocolDocument/OData Json Format.markdown

 # Common Payload Format #

 - This section includes all the stuff that is common between request and response payloads.
 Mostly, this means the representations of EDM values.
-- Also, it contains only the stuff that is common between historical and efficient formats.

 ## Entities ##